Introduction to LETPs and other Structured Products

 Claim to benefit investors by generating income - the truth is more sinister

-While these products are marketed as sophisticated trading tools, their daily compounding mechanism leads to severe losses over time, even when the underlying index moves sideways
+While these products are marketed as sophisticated trading tools, their daily compounding mechanism leads to severe losses over time, even when the underlying index moves sideways or up.

 The Fraud Mechanism: Why LETPs Are Designed to Fail